d-bolshakov/course-managment-api/README.md

 ### GET /submissions/

-Getting a list of submissions for an assignment.
+Getting a list of submissions of an assignment.
 Requires **"assignemntId"** query parameter.
 Available only to the teacher of the course Accepts following query parameters for filtering:

 ```json
 {